 Heat stroke is an advanced stage of heat exhaustion.
 It is the body's inability to cool itself.
 Symptoms include high body temperature (103 degrees Fahrenheit or higher), dry and flushed/reddened skin, confusion, nausea/vomiting, altered mental state (i.e., disorientation, confusion, agitation, irritability), behavioral changes (i.e., slurred speech, delirium, staggering), rapid heartbeat or breathing, and seizures or coma.
 If you believe that a member of your party is suffering from heat stroke, it is imperative to cool them using any available means and obtain immediate medical assistance.
 Heat stroke is a medical emergency.

 Hypothermia occurs when the body is cooled to dangerous levels.
 It is responsible for the greatest number of deaths among people engaging in outdoor activities.
-Possible even in warm weather, it often occurs without the victim's awareness.
+Possible even in warm weather, hypothermia often occurs without the victim's awareness.
 It is a hazard on the lake because immersion in water is the quickest way to lose body heat.
-To prevent hypothermia, avoid cotton clothing (it provides no insulation when wet) and eat high energy food before you are chilled.
+To prevent hypothermia, avoid cotton clothing (it provides no insulation when wet) and eat high-energy food before you are chilled.
 The signs of hypothermia include uncontrollable shivering, stumbling and poor coordination, fatigue, and confusion or slurred speech.
 If you recognize any of these signs, stop what you are doing and immediately replace wet clothing with dry clothing.
 It may also be necessary to warm the person and move them out of the wind.

 Hiking is one of the many recreational activities that is available at Amistad National Recreational Area.
 There are several designated hiking trails throughout the park.
 Remember a well-planned hike is a safe hike.